 For art, the intervention of Capital always signals a further degree of mediation.
 To say that art is commodified is to say that a mediation, or standing-in-between, has occurred, & that this betweenness amounts to a split, & that this split amounts to "alienation."
 Improv music played by friends at home is less "alienated" than music played "live" at the Met, or music played through media (whether PBS or MTV or Walkman).
 In fact, an argument could be made that music distributed free or at cost on cassette via mail is LESS alienated than live music played at some huge We Are The World spectacle or Las Vegas niteclub, even though the latter is live music played to a live audience (or at least so it appears), while the former is recorded music consumed by distant & even anonymous listeners.

-The Sheep Fiends is a band that has organized jams via email since 1994 and had a web presence since 1995.
-An early version of The Sheep Fiends website from June, 1996 can be viewed here.
-The website adopted a black-background look-and-feel in late 1996 and an archived version of that site can be viewed on The Internet Archive Wayback Machine.
-Starting in 1997 the website has made extensive use of CGI (Common Gateway Interface) technology written in Perl, giving this website its overly cross-referential appearance.
-XML stylesheets were introduced in 2003.
-The CGI scripts that make this website work are available under the GPL license.
-Click on the link to download the sheepfiends-engine 1.4 tarball.
+The Sheep Fiends have been organizing jams via email since 1994 and have had a web presence since 1995.
+An early version of The Sheep Fiends website from June 1996 can be viewed here.
+In 1996 the website adopted a black-background look-and-feel and started using CGI (Common Gateway Interface) technology written in Perl.
+An archived version of that site can be viewed on The Internet Archive Wayback Machine.
+CSS was introduced in 2003.
+The Perl scripts that make this website work are available under the GPL license and you can click on the link to download the sheepfiends-engine 1.10 tarball.